return to Natural Dog Health Remedies

 • in the stomach, intestines, liver, and spleen.

-For tumors that occur in the lymph nodes, we can notice a painless enlargement of the dog patient's lymph nodes, with no other symptoms.
-The dog usually does not feel sick.
-Sometimes the affected lymph nodes will enlarge, then shrink back to normal size, then enlarge again.
+For tumors that occur in the lymph nodes, we can notice an enlargement of the dog patient's lymph nodes, with no other symptoms.

 For lymphoma that occurs in the stomach or intestines, the dog patient may show signs that are typical of gastrointestinal problems, such as: